Samuel Shumack: Springvale, Weetangera

 In 1866, at age 16, Samuel Shumack took up land at "Spring Vale" in Weetangera with his father.

 In 1876 Shumack and one of his relatives were convicted of illegally cutting timber on Crown lands.

 Samuel Shumack married Sarah Winter (born 1871) in June 1893.
 The couple had eight children together.
 The Shumacks lived in Weetangera until 1915 when their land was resumed by the Commonwealth to become part of the Australian Capital Territory.

 During his time in Weetangera, Shumack was a farmer and grazier.
 He was involved in local cricket, including as a member of the Ginninderra XI.
 He and his team frequently rode long distances to compete.

 Bushfires raged at Springvale in January 1902.
 Shumack narrowly escaped the fires and lost many acres of grass at his property.

 For a year beginning Easter 1895, and again in 1904, Shumack was elected a churchwarden at St John's, Canberra.
 With these years of service and others combined, all up he was a warden at the church for 30 years.
-By the end of his life, Shumack had worshipped at St. John's for 49 years.
+By the end of his life, Shumack had worshipped at St John's for 49 years.
 The church honoured Shumack in 1951 by dedicated a window to his memory; the window depicted St. John the Evangelist.

 Upper Hebden

-In 1915, Shumack moved to Upper Hebden, near Ravensworth in the Hunter Region of New South Wales.
+In 1915, Shumack moved to Upper Hebden, near Ravensworth in the Hunter Valley.

-Shumack had a fondness for books and writing, having amassed a library of over 2000 books during his life.
+Shumack had a fondness for books and writing, having amassed a library of over 2,000 books during his life.
 In 1926, Shumack wrote a letter to a favourite novelist of his, Zane Grey.
 The letter he received back was published in the local newspaper, the Singleton Argus.
-During his time in Upper Hebden, Shumack wrote his autobiography.
+During his time in Upper Hebden, Shumack wrote his autobiography Tales and Legends of Canberra Pioneers [Australian National University Press].
 The book, an account of life in rural Canberra, was published in 1967.

 Peakhurst

-Shumack died on 6 April 1940 at Peakhurst, New South Wales, where he had been living with his wife Sarah and his daughter Jemima.
+Shumack died on 6 April 1940 at Peakhurst, where he had been living with his wife Sarah and his daughter Jemima.
 His body was interred at St. John's in Canberra, following a church service.
 Sarah died in 1954.

 Children

-Shumack had 4 daughters and 4 sons, who are named in his obituary (not necessarily in order of birth) as: Jemima, Ruth, Clementina, Eileen, Everest, David, Heber and Stephen.
+Shumack had four daughters and four sons, who are named in his obituary (not necessarily in order of birth) as: Jemima, Ruth, Clementina, Eileen, Everest, David, Heber and Stephen.